NishilNayak/FlappyBird/README.md

 # FlappyBird hand controlled computer vision
-This repo is for Flappy Bird game which was made using python . this projec uses computer visioon and mediapipe to play the game via hand gestures .
+This repo is for Flappy Bird game which was made using python . this project uses computer visioon and mediapipe to play the game via hand gestures .

 ## requirements